-Exclusive: Soccer Stars Ali Krieger and Ashlyn Harris on Their "Chosen Family" and Marriage
+Soccer Stars Ali Krieger and Ashlyn Harris Welcome Their Daughter

-The couple, already activists for leveling the equal pay gap within the sport of soccer, has much to share over the holidays with their "chosen family"—and within their new home.
+Already activists for leveling the equal pay gap within the sport of soccer, the couple was also candid about opening up their new home to their "chosen family," a term they've used often in interviews.
 "Ali and I want and hope to create a beautiful foundation, in order to build a beautiful family.
-That's always been our priority," says Harris.
+That's always been our priority," Harris noted.
 "We need to make sure we're rock solid in all that we do.
 Our ultimate goal is to raise a beautiful family.
 That's why we work so hard.
 That's the next step in the big picture for us.
 We're working so hard to put our house together and build the beautiful foundation we've always dreamt of."

 Ali Krieger and Ashlyn Harris Wedding Details